 Is your child a budding artist with an eye for film?
 The New York Film Academy offers a number of exciting camps in acting, filmmaking, screenwriting, journalism, photography, musical theatre, video game design, music videos and more.

 Not only will your child get hands-on experience as they stretch their creative muscles, attend various classes and create a final product for their portfolio, they will also get to hear from some of the best.
-This year's camp features guest speakers like Steven Spielberg, Al Pacino and Kevin Spacey.
+Past guest speakers include Steven Spielberg, Al Pacino and Kevin Spacey.

 Explosives Summer CampRolla, Mo.
 3 of 10